top of page

 Moment of inertia to the output file

 We have seen a few experiments where the moments of inertia are important - but we have required the user to continue to make measurements and input those manually in downstream software for them to be used.
-In Theia 2024 - we are using our rich 124 feature set to help estimate moments of inertia for both men and women, and exporting the radius of gyration for each segment.
+In Theia3D Apollo - we are using our rich 124 feature set to help estimate moments of inertia for both men and women, and exporting the radius of gyration for each segment.
 In the c3d file, this can be found in the Parameters section.

 Figure 7: In the Parameters section you can find separate inertia settings for each segment.
 In this example, the pelvis is highlighted.